throwaway121998/sysc-4001-assignment-3/README.md

 Our solution uses two processes and message queues.
 The first process, `admin.c`, is tasked with parsing inputs and communicating with `bookkeeper.c` via message queue.
 The second process, `bookkeeper.c`, is tasked with adding, removing, and retrieving information from a doubly linked list depending on the procedure call.

+### Note

+We choose a buffer size of 32 characters instead of 12 because the procedure 'check_employee_number' is of length 21; thus, we needed a buffer larger than 12 in order to send this procedure call.

 ### Known limitations

 #### insert